phoenix-rtos/phoenix-rtos-doc/quickstart/armv7m7-imxrt106x-evk.md

 ### Uploading Phoenix-RTOS loader (PLO) to the RAM

-In order to flash the disk image to the board, the bootloader (plo) image located in the `_boot` directory should be uploaded to the RAM using `psu` (Phoenix Serial Uploader) via SDP (Serial Download Protocol).
+To flash the disk image to the board, upload the bootloader (PLO) image from the `_boot` directory to RAM by using `psu` (Phoenix Serial Uploader) over Serial Download Protocol (SDP).

 NOTE: i.
-MX RT1064 should be set in Serial Download mode.
+MX RT1064 must be set in Serial Download mode.
 Set the appropriate configuration of SW7 switch on i.MX RT1064 - EVK, which is `0001` as it is shown below.
 If the configuration was different restart the board after the change and open the serial port using picocom once again.